kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__demo.md

 See Botkube in Action
 ---------------------

-#### Can’t try Botkube yourself?
-Get a live demo or sandbox trial environment

-### The best way to see the best of Botkube  is to try it yourself
+#### The easiest way to see the best of Botkube is to try it yourself.
+The DIY installation\* only takes a few minutes to get a fully functional Botkube environment.

-If you don’t have access or permissions to install Botkube in your environment, we can help.
-Sign up now for either:

-This requires:
+\*This requires:

 1.